brliron/135tk/readme.md

 Archives created with /p will only be usable by the Touhou 14.5 English patch, the original game won't be able to open them.
 And there is currently no way to use the archives created by this tool in Touhou 15.5.

 ## th135arc-alt (by brliron)
 Yet another tool to extract and repack the pak files from the 2nd generation Tasofro fighters (Touhou 13.5, Touhou 14.5 and Touhou 15.5).
 Well, it doesn't support repacking yet.
-But it will eventually (but probably not for Touhou 15.5 because I didn't make a exe with a different key).
+But it will eventually (but probably not for Touhou 15.5 because I didn't make an exe with a different key).

 Why making yet another tool for that?
 - First, th135arc supports only Touhou 13.5, and th145arc supports only Touhou 14.5 and Touhou 15.5.
 This one supports the 3 games.